“Writes evocatively” The Age (Melbourne) Magazine

 Surprise!
 (Miscellaneous Press, 2008)

-2017 – ‘Miriam and Mildred’ was awarded the Alan Marshall Short Story Award (local division)
+Winner, 2017 – ‘Miriam and Mildred’ in the Alan Marshall Short Story Award (local division)

-2009 – ‘At The Park‘ won the poetry division of the Ellen Gudrun Kastan Literary Awards
+Winner, 2009 – ‘At The Park‘ in the Ellen Gudrun Kastan Literary Awards (poetry division)

 “(This poem) lightly though pointedly…observes three generations at the park, and comments on the human comedy of their inter-connected cross-generational fate.”
 Judge, John Jenkins.

-2008 – ‘The Appointment‘ was awarded the Alan Marshall Short Story Award (local division)
+Winner, 2008 – ‘The Appointment‘ the Alan Marshall Short Story Award (local division)

 “Moving and tautly-written, every detail rings true in this piece.”
 Judge, Cate Kennedy.